 Undersheriff Struzzieri is from Norfolk and graduated from Booker T. Washington High School.
 He served two years in the Navy as a boatswain’s mate and two years as a jail officer with the Hampton Roads Regional Jail.
 After joining the Sheriff’s Office, he earned his bachelor’s degree in criminal justice from Saint Leo University and his master’s degree in criminal justice from Troy University.
 He is a graduate of the West Point Leadership Course and FBI National Academy and has completed the Virginia Law Reader Program.

-Chief Deputy Tina Mapes
+Profile Picture of Chief Deputy Tina Mapes

 Chief Deputy Mapes has served the Virginia Beach Sheriff’s Office since 1994 and, prior to her promotion to chief deputy in July 2023, served as captain of Correctional Administration, overseeing Medical, the Power Shift, Information Technology and Maintenance.
 She is the second woman to serve as VBSO chief deputy after rising through the ranks.